Browse the websites of countless finance and private equity firms.

 Firms that create a clearer and more distinctive presence gain an edge - not just invisibility, but in confidence, memorability and perceived value.

-Across our work with private equity firms and portfolio companies, we repeatedly see the same issue: strong firms with credible strategies, but a market presence that fails to communicate that strength.
+Across our work with finance firms, private equity firms and portfolio companies, we repeatedly see the same issue: strong firms with credible strategies, but a market presence that fails to communicate that strength.

 The consequences are not cosmetic - they are commercial.